ConservationMetrics/gc-explorer/README.md

 1. Copy `.env.test.example` to `.env.test`
 2. Ensure `NUXT_PUBLIC_AUTH_STRATEGY="none"` in your `.env.test` file to bypass authentication
-3. Configure a test PostgreSQL database connection in `.env.test`
-4. Ensure your test database has the required tables and data for the tests
+3. Ensure your test database has the required tables, data and views config for the tests.
+This includes at least one alerts view.

 The E2E tests run the real Nuxt application in a browser and connect to a real PostgreSQL database to verify user interactions and page rendering.